D4C1891/BCS350-Capstone-Project/README.md

-This is my BCS350 Web Database Development Capstone Project.
+This project is my BCS350 Web Database Development Capstone Project and demonstrates my understanding of building database-driven web applications using PHP, JavaScript, and MySQL.
+The application implements secure user authentication, strong password handling, client-side and server-side validation, session and cookie management, and full CRUD (Create, Read, Update, Delete) functionality.

-This project shows that I have fully understood how to utilize PhP for authentication, validation, session and cookie management, as well as connecting a MySQL database with full CRUD functionality to the website.
+The project is a medical appointment booking website inspired by real-world platforms such as Zocdoc, allowing users to register accounts, log in securely, and book, update, cancel, and view medical appointments.
+All data is stored and managed through a MySQL database using prepared statements to ensure data integrity and security.

-This website is a medical appointment booking website that is inspired by real life services such as Zocdoc.
+This project reflects my ability to design, implement, and secure a complete web-based database application.